Gurneet1928/TryMLEasy/CONTRIBUTING.md

 # Contributing to TryMLEasy

 Thank you for considering contributing to **TryMLEasy**!
 We welcome contributions of all kinds.
 By participating in this project, you agree to helping me make this project better.
+(This file is AI-generated, so feel free to ignore)

 ## How to Contribute